MS Excel is one of the most asked for skills in business today. Almost any job application that requires computer skills has “MS Excel” listed.

 PRO TIPIt’s crucial to show recruiters how MS Excel helped you thrive in your job.
 But you shouldn’t do that in your skills section as that only makes it longer and unorganized.
 Instead, use other resume sections such as summary and experience to show your past accomplishments using MS Excel.

-Power phrases for your Ms Excel skills on resume
+How do I list Ms Excel skills on my resume

 - Used MS Excel to organize company data and budget reports into detailed pivot tables